New England Walking and Hiking

 Bradbury Mountain State Park

-Although Bradbury Mountain is only 485′ high, the park offers sweeping views of Casco Bay, over 21 miles (33 km) of hiking, biking and equestrian trails; camping; a playground and family friendly activities year round.
-Difficulty: Easy, Moderate, Advanced
+Although Bradbury Mountain is only 485′ high, the park offers sweeping views of Casco Bay, more than 21 miles (33 km) of hiking, biking and equestrian trails; camping; a playground and family-friendly activities year round.
+Difficulty: easy, moderate, advanced.

 Vaughan Woods Memorial State Park